-The Data Virtuality Server is currently available in three versions: 2.1, 2.3, and 2.4.
+The Data Virtuality Server is currently available in four versions: 2.1, 2.3, 2.4, and 3.
 We recommend checking carefully that you are reading the right documentation for your version.

-The documentation for each version consists of five parts: Administration Guide, User Guide, Reference Guide, Upgrade Guide, and Licensing and Copyright.
+The documentation for each version consists of six parts: Administration Guide, User Guide, Reference Guide, Management API Guide, Upgrade Guide, and Licensing and Copyright.

 User Guide describes how replication and materialization work in the Data Virtuality Server, how to set up query builders, and so on.
 In other words, it gives some theoretical information to help you with working with the Data Virtuality Server.